nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 ## Usage

-### Getting reflection questions: `reflect get`
+### Get reflection questions: `reflect get`
-Generate a set of 5 random unique reflection questions from a question bank for users to view and reflect on.
+Allows user to generate a set of 5 random unique reflection questions from a question bank for users to view and reflect on.
 The questions come from 5 main categories: personal growth and development, relationships and social connections, career and professional development, health